 The hotel is centrally located on Broad Street, Birmingham, with a selection of restaurants and bars at Brindley Place almost on your doorstep, the National SeaLife centre close by and New Street train station a ten minute walk away.

-When we arrived at the hotel about 11am the room wasn't ready yet but our bags were taken and put safe until our return.
-Myself and my husband had stayed in this hotel a few years ago when we went to a jewellery show in Birmingham, but this time we were bringing my son as well.
+When we arrived at the hotel about 11 am the room wasn't ready yet but our bags were taken and put safely until our return.
+My husband and I stayed in this hotel a few years ago when we went to a jewellery show in Birmingham, but this time we were bringing my son as well.

 I remembered the hotel as being of a great standard and very stylish so I was interested to see if it was as good as I remember.

 The reception area looks classy and the decor of the hotel is smart and modern.
-When we returned check in was straight forward and staff were efficient.
+When we returned to check in was straight forward and staff were efficient.
 Wi-fi is free and parking is £14 a night.
-When I asked if there was any discounts it was explained to me that the car park was not owned by them, so unfortunately there wasn't any although it was next door.
+When I asked if there were any discounts it was explained to me that the car park was not owned by them, so, unfortunately, there wasn't any although it was next door.

 When we got to our room I immediately liked the decor, white walls and fresh white bed linen with a carpet in browns and purples and furnishings in the same colour tone.

 It's the little things that matter in a Jurys Hotel:-

 Free Wi-Fi throughout the hotel

 Tea and coffee with excellent quality biscuits in the room

 Free water, tea and coffee and quality biscuits in the room